 Still, I was plagued with doubts.
-Just because I liked writing, and because the story was interesting to me, that didn’t mean anyone else would like it.
+Just because I liked writing and the story was interesting to me, that didn’t mean anyone else would want to read it.

-Ignoring those doubts, I continued with the writing.
+Ignoring my doubts, I continued with the writing.
 After years of writing and rewriting, I put my first e-book, Doesn’t Take a Crystal Ball, on Amazon.

 With a heavy heart—after all, I’d put a ton of work into the book—I logged on to my Amazon Kindle account to delete the book and give up on the foolish notion of becoming a writer.